SoftwareEngineeringToolDemos/ICSE-2013-Refoqus/README.md

 * :x: Source code (not available)
 * :x: The original tool (not available)

 This repository was constructed by [Haris M. Ansari](https://github.com/hmansari) and his team, under the supervision of [Emerson Murphy-Hill](https://github.com/CaptainEmerson).
-Thanks to Dr. Sonia Haiduc and his colleagues for their help in establishing this repository.
+Thanks to Dr. Sonia Haiduc and her colleagues for their help in establishing this repository.

 ## Attribution